dicastro/solar-panel-shadow-simulator/AI_CONTEXT.md

 - All code, comments, and documentation in English.
 - Follow existing patterns in the codebase rather than introducing new conventions.
 - Semantic parameter grouping: place fields where they conceptually belong, not in catch-all objects.

-## README and documentation updates
+- **Module size**: before adding code to an existing function or module, assess its current size.
+If it is already large, refactor and split it into smaller units with a clear logical separation before adding new functionality.
+A function should do one thing; a module should have one clear responsibility.

+## Documentation structure

+The project documentation is split across several locations.
+When documentation needs updating, identify all affected locations:

-- `README.md` is the public-facing overview.
-It should be simple: what the app does, use cases, links to documentation, Ko-fi link.
+- `README.md` — public-facing overview: what the app does, use cases, links, Ko-fi.
+Simple and concise.
+Only implemented features, never planned ones.
-- Technical documentation lives in `doc/technical/`.
-Functional documentation in `doc/functional/`.
-- The interactive configuration guide is `public/docs/configuration-guide.html`.
+- `AI_CONTEXT.md` — this file.
+Context and instructions for AI assistants.
+- `doc/technical/` — technical deep-dives: coordinate system, solar production model, shadow detection, annual simulation.
+- `doc/functional/` — functional reference: configuration field reference.
+- `doc/README.md` — index of the doc/ folder.
+- `public/docs/configuration-guide.en.html` and `public/docs/configuration-guide.es.html` — interactive configuration guides with diagrams, served by the app and linked from Settings → Configuration.

-- When updating `README.md`, merge with existing content — do not replace it wholesale.
-Only current/implemented features, never planned ones.
+When updating any documentation file, merge with existing content — do not replace it wholesale.

 ## Project overview